dorianim/landingpage/README.md

   - your host will have to look like this: `ldap://<host>:389`
   - you will have to set useTls to true!

-In both cases your connection will be encryped and it will fail when there are certificate errors.
+In both cases your connection will be encrypted, and it will fail when there are certificate errors.
 By the way: You can get your SSL certificate by running:
 `echo -n | openssl s_client -connect <host>:636 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > ldapserver.pem`